-Support youth hockey in Oregon and Southwest Washington and the Players Education Fund by making a tax-deductable donation to WAHA.
+Support youth hockey in Oregon and Southwest Washington and the Players Education Fund by making a tax-deductible donation to WAHA.
 You can make a monetary donation at the WAHA table during any Winterhawks home game or by mailing a check to WAHA:

 • The Get Kids Skating program which introduces thousands of kids to ice skating

 • The Summer Floor Hockey program which provides an introduction to hockey

 WAHA also administers the Winterhawks Player’s Education Fund, which pays for college expenses for Winterhawks players once their hockey careers have ended.
 WAHA has its own management and Board of Directors, which maintains complete control over all use and distribution of donated funds.
 And as a registered 501(c)(3) organization, your gift to WAHA is tax-deductible as allowed by law.

 To make a donation to WAHA or for more information please click here

 .
 If you’d prefer to mail in your donation you can send it to WAHA, Att’n Stan Girt, PO Box 3009, Portland OR 97208.
 Or you can visit the WAHA booth on the concourse at any Winterhawks home game.